Truth in an Age of Disinformation

 No prior knowledge or previous experience in philosophy are required or assumed, though it will enable students to engage more fully in class discussions.
 The course will appeal in particular to those who enjoy wrestling with problems in analytical philosophy.

-The Department's Weekly Classes are taught at FHEQ Level 4, i.e. first year undergraduate level, and you will be expected to engage in a significant amount of private study in preparation for the classes.
+This course is offered at FHEQ Level 4 (i.e. first year undergraduate level), and you will be expected to engage in independent study in preparation for your assignments and for the weekly webinar.
 This may take the form, for instance, of reading and analysing set texts, responding to questions or tasks, or preparing work to present in class.
+Our 10-week Short Online Courses come with an expected total commitment of 100 study hours, including those spent in live webinars.